A Simple Streaming Bit-parallel Algorithm for Swap Pattern Matching: Smalgo Algorithm

-In this section we analyze the pseudocode of the SMALGO-II algorithm as given by Ahmed et al. in~\cite{revisited} in order to understand the meaning of the checks the pseudocode actually performs.
+In this section we analyze the pseudocode of the \SMII algorithm as given by Ahmed et al. in~\cite{revisited}, we will perform equivalent transformation on the pseudocode in order to understand the meaning of the checks the pseudocode actually performs.

 The original pseudocode is as follows.